Species / Strength

 Strength testing of timber specimen

-The North American test method for determination of ultimate strength in static bending uses a 2 inch standard for tests and most data from this source is given as 2 inch standard results.
-The difference between them is more than the mathematical conversion shows and extensive testing has shown that for an accurate comparison between North American and European values a further constant is needed for the conversion from the 2 inch to the 20mm size.
-The conversion constants for the parameters - Modulus of rupture (MOR), Modulus of elasticity (MOE) and Compression strength, are given in a Datasheet currently being finalised.
+The units for comparison between species are industry standard units of N/mm².
+The North American test method for determination of ultimate strength in static bending uses a 2 inch standard for tests and most data from the USA is given as 2 inch standard results.
+Testing has shown that for an accurate comparison between North American and European values a constant is needed for the conversion from the 2 inch to the 20mm size.

 For Downloading...